taylordeckard/blog/content/posts/irly.md

 cargo add prost
 # tokio is needed for async
 cargo add tokio -F full
-# tonic is the gRPC library
+# tonic is the gRPC library with gzip support
-cargo add tonic
+cargo add tonic -F gzip
 # tonic-reflection is needed for reflection
 cargo add tonic-reflection
 # tonic-build is needed to compile the proto